Login

 The Giant’s Causeway Tour typically lasts 7 hours.
 It is best if you have plenty of time but we understand that some of our guests are restricted by cruise ship times.
 Please inform us of your needs at the time of booking so we can design the tour around your specific schedule.

-Yes, wheelchair friendly vehicles are available.
+Yes, wheelchair friendly cabs are available.
 If you have any disabled needs, please make us aware at the time of booking so the appropriate vehicles can be provided.

 Our tour typically departs from Jurys Hotel, Street Victoria Street, Belfast.
 However, we can also collect you and drop you off at your hotel, cruise ship or at various locations in Belfast.
 Please inform us of your preference at the time of booking.